 To date, tens of thousands of veterans have been diagnosed with asbestos-related diseases.
 And experts expect those numbers to increase, due to the long latency period — between 10 and 50 years — of cancers like mesothelioma.
-It often takes decades for asbestos fibers to create the scarring that can lead to tumors, making it likely that more veterans will be diagnosed with a multitude of diseases solely due to exposure to asbestos.
+It often takes decades for the toxic fibers to create the scarring that can lead to tumors, making it likely that more veterans will be diagnosed with a multitude of diseases solely due to prolonged exposure.

 All honorably discharged U.S. service members may apply for VA benefits.
 These include monthly disability payments, medical expenses, and survivor benefits (referred to as dependency or indemnity compensation) for family members.
 Veterans who developed mesothelioma or a related illness as a result of asbestos exposure can apply for compensation directly through the VA, which will determine individual eligibility.

 In order to start the VA claims process, a veteran must have three things:

 1. A current diagnosis of an asbestos-related illness recognized by the VA

 2. Proof the service member worked with or was exposed to the mineral during the time they served